foreversunyao/foreversunyao.github.io/_posts/2016-06-21-linuxnetwork.md

 UDP is used when speed is desirable and error correction isn’t necessary.
 For example, UDP is frequently used for live broadcasts and online games.

+TCP – is for connection orientated applications.
+It has built in error checking and will re transmit missing packets.

+UDP – is for connection less applications.
+It has no has built in error checking and will not re transmit missing packets.

 **ICMP**

 ![img]({{ '/assets/images/linux/ICMP-head.png' | relative_url }}){: .center-image }*(°0°)*